Sunday, April 21, 2024

 Vienna, Kunsthistorisches Museum

 I really love this picture for the many sheep-related activities that the earthly shepherds are carrying out in the foreground.
 Two women and one man are shown shearing the sheep (removing their wooly fleeces), while others wash them in preparation for shearing, or carry them to the shearers.
 In the background a newly shorn sheep looks out on the new grass of a meadow.
 Meanwhile, on the opposite side of the pond, the Good Shepherd brings his sheep out of their sheepfold.
-At one point in my life I was involved in some of this same activity and I can say with truth that, although most shearing today is done with electric shears (a bit like a large electric razor), hand shears look exactly the same today as they did in the late 16th century.
+At one point in my life I was involved in some of this same activity (see comments above) and I can say with truth that, although most shearing today is done with electric shears (a bit like a large electric razor), hand shears look exactly the same today as they did in the late 16th century.

 Abel Grimmer, The Good Shepherd